Understanding Air Compressors – Part 1

 Standard delivery volume

-It is the volume of compressed air delivered by an air compressor at the specified discharge pressure and is normally stated in terms of the standard atmospheric inlet conditions.
+It is the volume of compressed air delivered by an air compressor at the specified discharge pressure and is normally stated in the standard atmospheric inlet conditions.
 It is expressed in terms of lpm (std) or cfm (std).

 For more articles, please visit